 Those with worst case needs are individuals or households at-risk of or experiencing homelessness and/or are extremely low-income.
-Extremely low-income renter households are at imminent risk of homelessness as they lack the funds to maintain housing during emergency and times of crises.
-CHAS data reported in the City's Needs Assessment from the 2020-2024 Consolidated Plan estimates that there are approximately 1,440 extremely low-income renters (0-30% AMI) in Meriden that are severely cost burdened (households paying 50% of income towards housing costs).
+Extremely low-income households are at imminent risk of homelessness as they lack the funds to maintain housing during emergency and times of crises.
+CHAS data reported in the City's Needs Assessment from the 2020-2024 Consolidated Plan estimates that there are approximately 680 homeowner and 1,440 renters that are extremely low-income (0-30% AMI) in Meriden that are also severely cost burdened (households paying 50% of income towards housing costs).

-There were no extremely low-income households assisted with rental rehab, however if these households are identified for the NPP program, the City will help enroll them for service to maintain the condition of their housing.
-Households with extremely low-incomes lack the funds to properly upkeep their homes which may promote unsafe conditions and contribute to situations that lead to homelessness.
+There was only 1 extremely low-income household assisted with homeowner rehab, however additional households have been identified for the NPP program and are undergoing eligibility review.
+When new households are identified for the program, the City will help enroll them for service to maintain the condition of their housing.